jentery/SWDemo/_output_documents/Critical Listening Journal - Initial Questions.md

 that we can\'t when we are reading, and vice versa)?
-* When listening to a performed literary work, do we still supply voice (shape it to our own ideas and inner hearings) or are we simply subject to the voice we hear.
+* When listening to a performed literary work, do we still supply voice (shape it to our own ideas and inner hearings) or are we simply subject to the voice we hear?
 * How does spoken performance inform our reception of a literary work?
 * How do we explain the absence of a critical heritage concerning literary recordings?